 Gluten-free pizzas are available.

-After years of trying pizza in Pasadena, these are the top ones that we recommend.
-I know there are more pizza places out there we haven’t tried and we are ready for the challenge.
+After years of trying pizza in Pasadena, we recommend these top ones. e know there are more pizza places out there we haven’t tried, and we are ready for the challenge.

 What is your favorite pizza in Pasadena?